 Students are admitted to the Junior Department at either 9+ or 10+ and to the senior school at 11+, 13+ and 16+.
 It may be possible to admit students into other years, enquiries should be made to the Admissions Office.

 Scholarships are awarded to recognise excellence, ability and potential in one or more academic or extracurricular area.
 We offer a range of scholarships at 11+, 13+ and 16+ for academic ability, art, drama, music, sport and an all-rounder award.

 If a student has the ability, imagination and drive to grasp the opportunities on offer at St Helen’s, we would like to offer her that chance, regardless of the limitations of financial circumstance.
-The School offers means tested bursaries up to 100% of fees from Year 7.
+The School offers means tested bursaries up to 100% of fees.